 sudo gitlab-ctl reconfigure

 That’s it!
 You have successfully installed GitLab on Ubuntu running on a Raspberry Pi.
-You can proceed to next post to learn how to configure your GitLab Instance.
+You can proceed to next chapter to learn how to configure your GitLab Instance.